illinois-cs415/illinois-cs415.github.io/index.md

 #### Exams ####

+There will be two exams.
+They will:
++ Be on PriairieLearn
++ Be very much like the Homework...sometimes will even have the same questions!
++ Have a strict time limit of an hour
++ Can be taken anywhere, at anytime during a 24 hour period.
++ Are open web
++ **You should not collaborate or share information about the exams.**<br/>
+  **The sanction for doing so will be failure in the course**

+  The exams are not meant to be difficult...do the homework to prepare and you will be fine.
+There's really no need to cheat.

 #### Programming Assignments ####
-There will be 2 programming assignments that will serve as an introduction to Unreal.
+There will be 2 machine problems (MPs) that will serve as an introduction to Unreal.
+You will use Unreal 5 and Blueprints to implement the MPs.

 #### Project ####
 The course project will be team-based with teams of 3 to 5 people working on a project.
 You will have a choice of what to implement, but your proposed project is expected to be related to game development in some way...typically it should be a game.
 The grading citeria and development process are described on the Project page.